Overview

 to your Meta Box.

-animation.
+We also support slide and fade animations.
 In order to use these animation just set toggle_type

 to slide